Diabetic Alert Dog Log · Privacy Policy

 1. Who we are

-We are the data controller.
+We are the data controller (we decide what information the app records and why).
 Your records are stored on your device and synced to your own private iCloud, which we cannot access.
-Apple acts as our processor for that storage.
+Apple provides that iCloud and CloudKit storage as part of your own Apple account; to the extent Apple processes data on our behalf through CloudKit, it does so as our processor under Apple's data-processing terms.

 2. Our privacy principle